restic/restic/doc/040_backup.rst

     processed 1.720 GiB in 0:12
     Files:        5307 new,     0 changed,     0 unmodified
     Dirs:         1867 new,     0 changed,     0 unmodified
-    Added:      1.700 GiB
+    Added:      1.200 GiB
     snapshot 40dc1520 saved

 As you can see, restic created a backup of the directory and was pretty fast!
 The specific snapshot just created is identified by a sequence of hexadecimal characters, ``40dc1520`` in this case.

+You can see that restic tells us it processed 1.720 GiB of data, this is the size of the files and directories in ``~/work`` on the local file system.
+It also tells us that only 1.200 GiB was added to the repository.
+This means that some of the data was duplicate and restic was able to efficiently reduce it.

 If you don't pass the ``--verbose`` option, restic will print less data.
 You'll still get a nice live status display.
 Be aware that the live status shows the processed files and not the transferred data.
-Transferred volume might be lower (due to deduplication) or higher.
+Transferred volume might be lower (due to de-duplication) or higher.

-If you run the command again, restic will create another snapshot of your data, but this time it's even faster.
+If you run the command again, restic will create another snapshot of your data, but this time it's even faster and no new data was added to the repository (since all data is already there).
 This is de-duplication at work!

 .. code-block:: console